 How To Choose the Best Color

 There is no one best color for your home.
 The trick is to finding a series of colors that work together cohesively.
 There is no color scheme that is universal, because everyone is different.
 That’s what makes your home so unique.
 When using color in your home it’s best to remember how they will affect you, and how they might affect other people.
 You shouldn’t choose a color because it’s popular and part of a fad, you should choose a color based upon your likes and dislikes, and how it makes you feel.
 You don’t want to paint the walls and then hate it a month later.
+Furthermore, you may want to make sure that there are no damages to your walls within your home before you begin painting.
+These are things like wall cavities in brickwork, which would need something like a Wall tie survey & repair to ensure that the painting project goes ahead with no technical problems.
 Remember these three things:

 - How it will affect you mentally